What is SpaceProjects.uk?

 Tell me more…

-Other things to find out from your university:
+If you are going down route 1, some things that will be useful to find out from your university:

 We recommend talking to your module lead and your head of department.
 Your department may already have specific rules in place for this sort of collaboration so it’s worth researching these beforehand.